 After completing all of the requirements and passing an exam, you'll then be eligible for many job opportunities in the nutrition field, most of which will require an RD license or a similar certification.
-Job opportunities can be found on the AND website, as well as further resources including research, published articles, and help with continued professional development.
+Job opportunities and other information, including research publications and professional development resources, can be found on the AND website.
 Most states require RDs to complete continuing education courses in order to maintain a current license.

 Here are some examples of classes that are available in an online nutrition program:

-- Biochemistry: This course discusses the relationship between nutrients and the human body.
+- Biochemistry: This course focuses on the relationship between nutrients and the human body.
 Students study how food is processed by the body on a chemical level.

 - Functional Assessment: Students learn how to assess patients from the point of view of the nutrition consultant.
-The course discusses the various measures that can be used to assess patients, such as blood pressure, height and weight, and body composition analysis.
+The course focuses on the various measures that can be used to assess patients, such as blood pressure, height and weight, and body composition analysis.

 - Sports Nutrition: Students study how nutrition affects physical fitness and how athletes can use their diet to support performance.

 - Vegetarian Nutrition: In this class, students study scientific literature to learn about the nutritional needs of vegetarians.
-Topics like meal planning and supplements are discussed.
+Topics include meal planning and supplements.

-- Women’s Health Nutrition: This specialized course discusses topics such as pregnancy and menopause and how nutrition can be used to support women’s physiology.
+- Women’s Health Nutrition: This specialized course covers topics such as pregnancy and menopause and how nutrition can be used to support women’s physiology.